matefon/PicoS2-MicroPython/README.md

 ## Working keys

 All keys are read correctly from the PS/2 keyboard.

 Not working with HID right now: Left and Right GUI/Windows/Meta keys, ISO 105th key (next to left shift).
 This means these keys cannot be used for macro or USB HID input now.

 **I accept any help and suggestions.**

+*Disclaimer: this project was created using AI (Claude Sonnet 4.5 and Google Gemini 3 Pro (Preview) in VS Code).*